June 2, 2017

 focus of the HRRP.

-outcomes across the board.
-We are very pleased to be recognized for this
+are extremely pleased to be recognized for this important achievement,”